JulianaDantass/JulianaDantass/README.md

 ## About me:

   - Undergraduate Computer Engineering Student at UFPB (Universidade Federal da Paraíba);
-  - Currently, I'm an researcher in the field of Optimization and Operations Research;
+  - Currently, I'm an researcher in the field of Optimization and Operations Research

 ## I'm learning: